sammcj/smcleod-beta/content/posts/2015-02-15-the-best-of--2014-edition/index.md

 date: "2015-02-15T00:00:00Z"
 aliases:
   - /tech/2015/01/01/the-best-of-2014-edition
-image: patrick-tomasso-71909.jpg
+images: ["patrick-tomasso-71909.jpg"]
 featuredImagePreview: patrick-tomasso-71909.jpg
 tags:
 - tech
 - software
 - bestof
+series: [ BestOf ]
 title: The Best Of - 2014 Edition
 ---

 At the end of every year I note down a summary of the best applications, hardware & websites I've enjoyed & depended on throughout the year (and often for some time before).

 {{< admonition info >}}
 This post has long since been superseded.
-You can find the latest version of this post [here](/posts/2022-10-19-apps-of-2022/).
+You can find the latest version of this post [here](/2022-10-19-apps-of-2022/).
 {{< /admonition >}}

 ## Software / General Use